Esplanade Complete Street

 What you are proposing with your plan is mainly with a gain of a dedicated bike lane and removing over 90% of the parking on Esplanade.
 Great expense to the tax payers for such a small gain.
 Bikes are out only when the weather is nice(sunny) a rainy day we hardly see any bikes around.
 With a long rainy season in North Vancouver we do not need such a change for only a bike lane.
 Taking away on-street parking, it's taking away convenience for older people (most of the residents down lower Lonsdale) to park in front of the grocery store, banks, coffee shop, fast food pick up and etc. We pay so much money for buying a car, the insurance, gas, electric charger, for using our car freely when we need to.
 The city should have not allowed to build so many buildings which is out of control and having no plans to the increased traffic..
 The city did wrong from 15 years ago and still keep making more mistakes to the point which leave the residents choked up and there will be no money to even correct the mistakes.
 Stop making changes only for adding bike lanes, bike riders are making their own rules unfortunately.
 Bike riders creating dangerous situations for people on sidewalks for pedestrians and on the streets for vehicles.
 We live on Esplanade Avenue in one of the two buildings sharing one underground parking off Esplanade.
 There are about 250 units whose residents going in and out of the parking everyday many times plus about 30 visitors parking who uses the same parking entrance.
 So it will be very dangerous with the bike crossing our parking entrance.
 Bikes could use First street and Second street that are not a main route and are much quieter and safer for them.
 We are not happy about this change and many other residents of the Esplanade Avenue as well.
 Not all residents of the city on North Vancouver using online services to be able discussing their concerns about the huge change you are planning to make.
 We feel with the Covid19 situation the city is taking advantage of the situation to force unnecessary changes to our street and neighborhood.

-Flowers asked almost 3 years ago
+Flowers asked over 3 years ago

 Thank you for your feedback.
 Council has directed staff to improve the safety of Esplanade for people of all ages and abilities who choose to travel on Esplanade whether by foot, bicycle, transit, or in a private vehicle.
 By providing separated and protected infrastructure that clearly provides space for all, we will be removing the conflicts you have described by ensure there is no need for people on bicycles to mix on the sidewalk with people walking or on the street with people driving.